This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 4. Combine Ingredients: Add the mayonnaise, green chilies, cheese, onion, jalapeno, cilantro, lime, seasonings, and salt and pepper to the bowl of corn.

-5. Chill: Stir to combine and refrigerate in an airtight container for at least 1 hour before serving.
+5. Chill: Stir to combine, then put in an airtight container and refrigerate for at least 1 hour before serving.
 This dip can be prepared one day in advance!

 6. Serve: Enjoy with your favorite tortilla chips!